alanbbond/virtualnasfic2020/README.md

 <img src="https://mattarnold.github.io/virtualnasfic2020/assets/images/forestry_fields.png" width="66%" />

 When you're creating or editing a Page, be sure to read and follow the explanatory instruction labels that I wrote on all these fields.
-For example, when creating a new Page, you have to type the word "pages" into Category.

 </section>

 <section>